 Medical testing for diabetes, cardiovascular disease and many cancers are available at no cost for people with Medicare Part B, most group health plans and all plans available through the Health Insurance Marketplace.
 Many tests are available annually, including wellness visits.
 You can also get free flu, Hepatitis B and pneumococcal shots as a part of preventive services.
 All STRS Ohio health plans offer specific preventive services at no cost.
 For a full list of these preventive and screening services, contact your health plan administrator or visit Medicare.gov.

 More than 8% of people age 65 or older are smokers, according to the Centers for Disease Control.
 Smoking is one of the leading causes of cancer, strokes and heart failure, and can lead to a host of health problems.
 The good thing is, once someone stops smoking, results can be immediate.
 Twenty minutes after your last cigarette, heart rates begin to drop; two hours later, your blood pressure normalizes; and 24 hours later, your risk of coronary artery disease is lowered.
-Some health plans offer smoking cessation programs that can help tobacco users give up the habit for good.
 If you smoke, check with your health plan or primary care physician for assistance with smoking cessation.

 Don’t Forget Mental Wellness